Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Related Work

 Early studies probing the outputs of less advanced generative models found that human evaluators could detect the differences.
 For example, \citet{garbacea-etal-2019-judge} reported that individual evaluators obtained 66.61\% accuracy when evaluating online product reviews generated by 12 sequential models before 2019, and majority voting of five annotators' predictions improved to 72.63\%. \citet{ippolito-etal-2020-automatic} found that trained evaluators were able to detect GPT2-large text 71.4\%.

-However, since the emergent of GPT-3, it has become challenging for human evaluators to distinguish between human-written and machine-generated text.
+However, since the emergence of GPT-3, it has become challenging for human evaluators to distinguish between human-written and machine-generated text.
 Evaluators could guess GPT-3-generated stories, news articles and recipes with 50\% accuracy~\citep{clark-etal-2021-thats}.
 203 crowd-soured workers employed from Prolific show 57\% average accuracy when discerning news generated by GPT-3.5-turbo and news collected from trusted news organizations, e.g., New York Times, Wall Street Journal, and they obtained 78\% on social media comments, both with a wide spread in performance across individuals~\citep{chein2024human}. \citet{guo-etal-2023-hc3} also showed large differences in detection capability between experts and laymen, where the former is much higher than the later across different domains.
 Average accuracy of experts is above 90\%, but random guess for amateurs, i.e., 48\% and 54\% for English and Chinese respectively.
 With expert annotators, academic paper abstracts are harder to detect than the Reddit answers.
 Detection accuracy ranges from 41 to 94 for Reddit with an average of 77, while 72 for abstracts with individual performance ranging from 60 to 84, revealing that scientific materials are more challenging even for experts who are researchers and frequent users of LLMs~\cite{wang-etal-2024-m4}.
+This variability highlights substantial uncertainty in human judgment and suggests the need for better training, calibration protocols, and complementary automatic detection tools in evaluation pipelines.